bbauska/JS-Basics-Unlock/README.md

 programming languages.

-Understanding these mechanisms for creating and inheriting between objects is foundational for working effectively with JavaScript\'s dynamic and flexible object system.
+Understanding these mechanisms for creating and inheriting between objects is foundational for working effectively with JavaScript&#39;s dynamic and flexible object system.

 ##### 7.4 Prototypes and Inheritance